Back to normality. The Governor of the Bank of England has signalled tonight that the era of record low interest rates is soon to end.

 Homeowners have enjoyed a historically low 0.5% base rate for five years but the level has caused misery for savers.
 Sir Charlie told Sky News: "It might be reasonable to think that in that long term you would go back to 5% but it's probably quite a long way down the road."

 Earlier this week, Bank of England governor Mark Carney urged people to focus on the "big picture" rather than obsessing about when interest rates will start to rise.

 It followed accusations that he had been behaving like an "unreliable boyfriend" by hinting at a rise this year, before appearing to back-pedal.

-The Bank of England kept interest rates on hold at 0.5% today.
+The Bank of England today left interest rates on hold at 0.5%.

 The Bank left the scale of its quantitative easing (QE) programme to boost the money supply unchanged at £375 billion.

 House prices are likely to continue rising "solidly" over the next few months, according to a leading economist.